rushi-pandya1/The-CyberSecurity/README.md

 ![Cloud Security Project](Diagrams/Cloud_Security_Project.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Filebeat playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - Playbook to install DVWA container: [dwva playbook](Ansible/dvwa.yml)
+  - Playbook to install DVWA container: [DVWA playbook](Ansible/dvwa.yml)
   - Playbook to install ELK container: [ELK playbook](Ansible/install-elk.yml)
-  - Playbook to install filebeat: [filebeat playbook](Ansible/filebeat-playbook.yml)
+  - Playbook to install Filebeat: [Filebeat playbook](Ansible/filebeat-playbook.yml)
-  - Playbook to install metricbeat: [metricbeat playbook](Ansible/metricbeat-playbook.yml)
+  - Playbook to install Metricbeat: [Metricbeat playbook](Ansible/metricbeat-playbook.yml)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use